3. Material accounting policies

 The calculation of defined benefit obligation is performed annually by a qualified actuary using the projected unit credit method.

 Re-measurements of the net defined benefit liability, which comprise actuarial gains and losses are recognised in other comprehensive income (OCI) in the period in which they occur.
 Remeasurements of the net defined benefit liability (asset) recognised in other comprehensive income shall not be reclassified to statement of profit and loss in a subsequent period.
 However, the Company transfers those amounts recognised in other comprehensive income within equity.
 The Company determines the net interest expense on the net defined benefit liability for the period by applying the discount rate used to measure the defined benefit obligation at the beginning of the annual period to the then-net defined benefit liability, taking into account any changes in the net defined benefit liability during the period as a result of contributions and benefit payments.
-Net interest expense and other expenses related to defined benefit plans are recognised in the statement of profit and loss.
+Net interest expense and other expenses related to defined benefit plans are recognised in the standalone statement of profit and loss.

 Share- based payment transactions